 - (a) Resubmission of the assessment.

 - (b) Reduction of the grade, for example by one letter grade, e.g. from B+ to C+.

 - (c) Failure on the assessment.

 - (d) Failure of the course.

-- (e) Failure of the trimester.
+- (e) Failure of the Trimester.

 - (f) In extreme cases, expulsion.

-Please refer to the intranet for EAHM misconduct penalties grid for indicative penalties for each offense
+Please refer to Moodle for EAHM misconduct penalties grid for indicative penalties for each offense